Person Place Thing with Randy Cohen

 Credits:

-Person Place Thing is produced with the Marlene Meyerson JCC Manhattan and sponsored by WAMC Northeast Public Radio.
+Person Place Thing is distributed by WAMC Northeast Public Radio.
 An interview show, it is based on this idea: people are particularly engaging when they speak not directly about themselves but about something they care about.
 Guests talk about one person, one place, and one thing that are important to them.
 The result?
 Surprising stories from great talkers.

 Meta